Landlord: risk of non-payment of outgoings!

 There have been several VCAT decisions considering the scope and impact of this clause in the last few years and as recently as last year and decisions have favoured both tenant and landlord depending on the facts and circumstances of each case.

-I encourage all landlords to pay heed to this section and their obligations under the Act to preserve their rights to recover outgoings, such as rates and insurance premiums.
+We encourage all landlords to pay heed to this section and their obligations under the Act to preserve their rights to recover outgoings, such as rates and insurance premiums.
 For many lower rental properties, the outgoings can often represent a 10% return on the value of the total leasehold return and forfeiting your rights to recovery may be too great a loss to take and incur for most landlords.
 An alternative for those who are disinclined to want oversee and manage the recovery of outgoings may be to negotiate a gross rent lease and an experienced advisor can assist in your deliberations between the two approaches.

 Speak to one of Maddens Lawyers experienced Conveyancing team today, call 03 5560 2000 or request a call back.